Apple, others face shipment delays as China COVID curbs squeeze suppliers - analysts - NewsBreak

 Apple did not respond to a request for comment.

-The chief executives of Huawei Technologies Co Ltd (HWT.UL) and Xpeng Inc (9868.HK) have flagged huge economic costs if factories in Shanghai cannot resume production soon. read more
+The chief executives of Huawei Technologies Co Ltd and Xpeng Inc have flagged huge economic costs if factories in Shanghai cannot resume production soon.

 Shanghai is approaching its third week of lockdown and has shown no sign of a wide re-opening.